north cascades & Mount Baker-Snoqualmie national forest

 Heather Lake

 Heather Lake, near Lake 22, is a trail of two halves.
-The first, covering the initial mile up to the aforementioned lake, passes through a second-growth logged forest.
+The first part, covering the initial mile up to the aforementioned lake, passes through a second-growth logged forest.
 The stumps are enormous and leave hikers wondering how magical and massive these trees would be today if they had been spared.

 Miller River

 The best place to begin is the Miller River Group Campground.
-Close to the northern boundary of the campsite is a grove of about 10 titanic western redcedars, some of which are around 10 feet or so in diameter.
+Close to the northern boundary of the campsite is a grove of about 10 titanic western redcedars, some of which are around 10 feet in diameter.
 More huge trees appear on both sides of the road further south for those willing to explore.

 indian creek trail & White river trail

-There are two old growth trails north of Lake Wenatchee in the Glacier Peak Wilderness area that contain scatterings of huge trees: the Indian Creek Trail and the White River Trail.
+There are two old-growth trails north of Lake Wenatchee in the Glacier Peak Wilderness area that contain scatterings of huge trees: the Indian Creek Trail and the White River Trail.
 Both follow the banks of the milky blue White River as it flows southward from the heights of White Mountain.
-The Indian Creek trail, in particular, has two notable groves.
-One is located a few hundred feet from the car park and has an absolutely gigantic cedar that must be around 15 feet in diameter and the other is located at about the two mile mark before the trail crosses Indian Creek and starts climbing.
+The Indian Creek Trail, in particular, has two notable groves.
+One is located a few hundred feet from the car park and has an absolutely gigantic cedar that must be around 15 feet in diameter, and the other is located at about the two-mile mark before the trail crosses Indian Creek and starts climbing.

 Indian Creek Trail - IMG_3064.jpeg